robertklep/nefit-easy-commands/README.md

 Valid specifiers:
 * `> VALUE` : only set new temperature (to VALUE) if it's larger then the currently set temperature;
 * `< VALUE` : only set new temperature (to VALUE) if it's smaller than the currently set temperature;
-* `+ VALUE` : increase the currently set temperature by "VALUE"
+* `+ VALUE` : increase the currently set temperature by "VALUE" (based on current setpoint)
-* `- VALUE` : decrease the currently set temperature by "VALUE"
+* `- VALUE` : decrease the currently set temperature by "VALUE" (based on current setpoint)
+* `t+ VALUE` : increase the currently set temperature by "VALUE" (based on current measured temperature)
+* `t- VALUE` : decrease the currently set temperature by "VALUE" (based on current measured temperature)

 Examples:
 * _"Set the thermostat to 21°C, but only if it's not already set higher than that."_